 Where to stay in Venice

-If you want to stay in the centre of Venice (and want the ultimate romantic experience), you’ll need The Gritti Palace on your list.
+If you want to stay in the centre of Venice (and want the ultimate romantic experience with a canal view room), I 10000% recommend The Gritti Palace.
 This gorgeous five-star hotel is right on the Grand Canal and has beautiful rooms with antique furnishings and opulent decor.
-It’s a magical choice.

 Day 5-6 Verona (2 nights)